ChrisTitusTech/linutil/README.md

 ```

 where [LINK_TO_YOUR_SCRIPT] takes you to your script in raw format.
 Run the command without the "| sh" at the end to make sure it's correct.

+We also include a [common-script.sh](https://github.com/ChrisTitusTech/linutil/blob/main/src/commands/common-script.sh) file which contains a basic template to get started.

 ## Credits